Comal County Court Records

 Filing bond / Clerk's approval fee$5.00

 All filing fees are non-refundable.
-The county accepts Mastercard, Visa, money orders, cashier’s checks, and cash.
+The county accepts Mastercard, Visa, money orders, cashier's checks, and cash.
 Personal checks are not accepted.
-For free self-help legal resources and forms, the District Clerk’s Office directs the public to the Texas Law Help website.
+For free self-help legal resources and forms, the District Clerk's Office points the public to the Texas Law Help website.
 For attorney referrals, contact the State Bar of Texas Lawyer Referral Information Service at (800) 252-9690.

 Property Records